buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 GerritStatusPush sends review of the :class:`Change` back to the Gerrit server.

-.. _Writing-New-Status-Plugins:

 Writing New Status Plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-TODO: this needs a lot more examples

 Each status plugin is an object which provides the
 :class:`twisted.application.service.IService` interface, which creates a